bweinfeld5/Propagentic/TASKS-Phase2.md

         *   ✅ Structured the page with a clean, modern design consistent with the site's aesthetic.
         *   ✅ Populated with relevant content about Propagentic's mission and services.
         *   ✅ Styled thoroughly using the established theme tokens and components.
-        *   ✅ Added link in the `StickyHeader` navigation menu.
+        *   ✅ Added link in the `HeaderTabs` navigation menu.
     *   **Status:** `completed`

 6.  **Final Testing**